Dosage form: injection

 Progressive azotemia, decrease in kidney size, renal failure

 Nervous System Disorders

 Burning sensation, hyperpigmentation, swelling, pain, erythema, skin necrosis, alopecia, allergic reaction

-Effects of Other Drugs on Carmustine for Injection
+Effect of other drugs on Carmustine for Injection

-Phenobarbital: Phenobarbital induces the metabolism of carmustine and may compromise antitumor activity of carmustine.
+Phenobarbital: Phenobarbital induces the metabolism of carmustine and may compromise antitumor activity of Carmustine for Injection.
 Consider alternative drugs to phenobarbital.

-Effects of Carmustine for Injection on Other Drugs
+Effect of Carmustine for Injection on other drugs

 USE IN SPECIFIC POPULATIONS